LosAlamosAl/losalamosal.me/content/posts/auto-deploy-lambda-layer.md

 The `serverlessrepo` command (I use the [AWS CLI V2 command](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/serverlessrepo/index.html)) has a number of subcommands to create, modify, list, delete. etc. _applications_ (including lambda layers) stored in the serverless repo.
 Many of the commands use an `--application-id` flag to identify the application (or layer).
 It turns out that this is actually an ARN tied to the serverless repo.

 As far as I can tell, there is no way to query the serverless repo using a symbolic name even though the console or web page allows you to do so.
 For example, the layer that I wanted to use is called `lambda-layer-canvas-nodejs` and you can find it in the console with a substring search (e.g. `canvas`).
 So, unfortunately, you must use the console or web **once** to get the ARN of the layer.
 Navigate to the [Applications](https://serverlessrepo.aws.amazon.com/applications) page of the serverless repo and enter keywords to search for the layer.
 Once on the [Application Details](https://serverlessrepo.aws.amazon.com/applications/us-east-1/990551184979/lambda-layer-canvas-nodejs) page, you can copy the layer's ARN.
-It location is circled in red in the iamge below.
+Its location is circled in red in the image below.

 ![targets](/img/serverless-repo-win.png)